Domino rules

 • The pair who starts in the first data (hand) is decided by draw.
 In successive dates, the winners of the previous data will start.
 Any of the two players of the pair can put the first tile.

-• The 15 pieces that remain in the pile after the deal are not used.
+• The 15 tiles that remain in the pile after the deal are not used.

-• The pair of the player who runs out of pieces scores the sum of the unplaced pieces of the opponents.
-Unplaced pieces of the partner are not scored.
+• The pair of the player who runs out of tiles scores the sum of the unplaced tiles of the opponents.
+Unplaced tiles of the partner are not scored.

 • When someone closes, the winner is the pair to which the player with the fewest points belongs.
-They score the sum of placed pieces of the opponents, but not own pieces.
+They score the sum of placed tiles of the opponents, but not own tiles.

-• In case of capicua, if the player who closes the hand can place his last piece (not double) at both ends of the chain, the hand scores double.
+• In case of capicua, if the player who closes the hand can place his last tile (not double) at both ends of the chain, the hand scores double.

 • The target score is 100 points.